LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Methodology

-\textbf{Sensor shell.} The sensor shell not only fixes the optical components in their required poses, but also constrains three critical geometric–optical properties: the transparent gel's shape, the LED's illumination range, the camera's effective viewing range.
-These design aspects are summarized below.
+\textbf{Sensor shell.} The shell not only holds the optical components at their required poses, but also enforces three key geometric-optical constraints: the transparent gel's geometry, the LED's illumination envelope, and the camera's effective viewing range.
+These design aspects are detailed below.

-\paragraph{Transparent gel geometry} Although the sensor shell is built from black material to approximate the ideal “light-absorbing’’ boundaries assumed in Section~\ref{subsec:sensing_principle}, real materials cannot completely absorb incident light.
-As indicated in Fig.~\ref{fig:sensor_design} (c), the black surface labeled A may still reflect light toward the camera through non-contact regions.
-To suppress this effect, surface~A is designed to be vertical ($\theta_s = \frac{\pi}{2}$), which minimizes the likelihood of specular reflections coupling into the viewing path.
-For certain robotic applications that require entering narrow spaces, the sensor may adopt a wedge-shaped profile.
-We analyze the configuration $\theta_s < \frac{\pi}{2}$ and its optical consequences in detail in Appendix~\ref{app:wedge_shape}.
+\paragraph{Transparent gel geometry} Although the shell is printed in black to approximate the ideal light-absorbing boundaries, practical materials still exhibit residual reflectance.
+As shown in Fig.~\ref{fig:sensor_design}(c), surface~A can reflect stray light into the camera through non-contact regions.
+To mitigate this, we design surface~A to be vertical ($\theta_s=\frac{\pi}{2}$), reducing the chance that specular reflections couple into the viewing path.
+For applications that require access to confined spaces, the shell can be made wedge-shaped.
+We analyze the case's ($\theta_s<\frac{\pi}{2}$) optical consequences in Appendix~\ref{app:wedge_shape}.

-\paragraph{LED illumination range} To prevent the LED from directly illuminating surface~A, the shell incorporates two baffles (surfaces~B and~C) that restrict the emission range of the LED.
-Although taller baffles improve shielding, their height is limited for two reasons: 1) If surface~A extends above point~D, the protruding inclined region will be directly illuminated and significantly increase the amount of light entering the camera via non-contact surface.
-2) If surface~B exceeds point~E, it blocks a portion of the diffuse-reflection light from contact regions of the left side of the touching surface.
+\paragraph{LED illumination range} To prevent the LED from directly illuminating surface~A, the shell includes two baffles (surfaces~B and~C) that bound the emission cone.
+Increasing baffle height improves shielding but is limited by two factors: (1) if surface~B extends above point~D, the exposed inclined region becomes directly illuminated and increases non-contact light leakage; and (2) if surface~C exceeds point~E, it occludes part of the contact-generated scattered light from the left portion of the touching surface.

-\paragraph{Camera’s effective viewing range} The shell further restricts the camera’s field of view so that only the touching surface is observable.
-If the camera could see outside this region, additional stray light, such as the scattered light from the rough top or bottom surfaces of the acrylic window, could interfere the pixels corresponding to the touching surface.
+\paragraph{Camera’s effective viewing range} The shell also apertures the camera so that it observes only the touching surface.
+Allowing the camera to view outside this region would admit additional stray light (e.g., scattering from the rough top or bottom faces of the acrylic window) and interfere the pixels associated with the touching surface.